sjl1826/ElevatorSystem/README.txt

-Team - Shyam Venkatasubramanian, Samuel Lee
+Team - Samuel Lee, Shyam Venkatasubramanian

 For the Hackathon Project, our team designed a elevator.
 We created a binary encoding scheme (01 = elevator moves down 1 floor, 11 = elevator moves up one floor)